gnivil/SQLAlchemy/README.md

 ## Station Analysis

-* Design a query to calculate the total number of stations in the dataset.
+* Designed a query to calculate the total number of stations in the dataset
 ```python
 # Design a query to calculate the total number stations in the dataset
 station_count = session.query(Station.station).count()
 station_count
 ```

-* Design a query to find the most active stations (i.e. which stations have the most rows?).
+* Designed a query to find the most active stations (i.e. which stations have the most rows?)
-* List the stations and observation counts in descending order.
+* Listed the stations and observation counts in descending order
-* Which station id has the highest number of observations?
+* Identified station id with highest number of observations
 ```python
 # Design a query to find the most active stations (i.e. what stations have the most rows?)
 # List the stations and the counts in descending order.